mozilla/data-docs/concepts/profile/profile_creation.md

 In order to understand the behavior of users and base analysis on things like the profile creation date, it is essential to understand how a profile is created and identified by the browser.

-A profile can also be reset or deleted by the user.
+Also, it is important to understand how user actions with and within profiles affect our ability to reason about profiles from a data perspective.
-The user can opt-out of or opt-in to sending Telemetry data.
+This includes resetting or deleting profiles or opting into or out of sending Telemetry data.

-These different cases are described in more detail in the following sections.
+The different cases are described in more detail in the following sections.

 ### Profile Creation